intelsdi-x/swan/docs/development.md

 In case of error: `could not import <pkg> (can't find import: <pkg>)` Do the `go install <pkg>`

+In some cases `go install` won't help (eg. you do not want to install the project that you are working on).
+In such a scenario you should follow instructions from [know mockery issue](https://github.com/vektra/mockery/issues/81).

 ## Submitting Pull Requests

 ### Naming